The Most Important UX Statistics in 2026: Business Impact, Benchmarks & Growth Levers

 • Just a 1-second to 10-second increase in mobile page load time leads to a 123% higher bounce probability.

-For agencies and digital leaders, the message is simple: better UX drives growth.
+For agencies and digital leaders, these user experience statistics make one thing clear: better UX drives growth.

 Use these stats to prove it — smart UX boosts ROI, cuts costs, and builds advantages over your competitors.